Clouz/PDFUnisci/README.md

 -s  = Split all the files in dedicated folders
 -flat = All the comments will be flattened
 -singlePageSplit = Only the selected page will be splitted
+usage: -singlePageSplit page number
+-ps = Create ad open a new empty page in a temp folder
+usage: -ps format size ("A4", "A3", "A0", "A1")

 ## How to merge PDF
 1. Select all of the PDF;